tybottorff/bottorffdocs/notes/literature_notes.md

  - results not really cleanly supporting either model
  - **diverse repertoires are important in limiting the magnitude of immune escape but may also promote self-reactive clones and induce host inflammation**
 # Improvement of PD-1 blockade efficacy and elimination of immune-related gastrointestinal adverse effect by mTOR inhibitor
- - ICB induces colitis in melanoma patients, promotes infiltration of CD8<sup>+</sup> effector T cells into colitic lesions
+ - ICB induces colitis in some melanoma patients, promotes infiltration of CD8<sup>+</sup> effector T cells into colitic lesions
  - see PI3K-AKT-mTOR pathway activated in CD8<sup>+</sup> effector T cells of colitic lesions
- - CD8<sup>+</sup> T cells may already be present in healthy tissues, perhaps why some tissues get more irAEs (more tissue resident immune cells in skin and colon?)
+ - CD8<sup>+</sup> T cells may already be present in healthy tissues, **perhaps why some tissues get more irAEs (more tissue resident immune cells in skin and colon?)**
  - alternative hypothesis: shared antigens between tumor and self, tumor infiltrating T cells leak into bloodstream and target self-antigens
 # Improving CAR-T immunotherapy: overcoming the challenges of T cell exhaustion
  - **CAR (chimeric antigen receptor) allows modified T cells to mount antigen-specific immune response to cells bearing CAR target antigen independently of MHC**